guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 #### 4.1 Motivation

-In order to improve the quality of the generated text, and to improve the RPM, we found that manual annotation can not achieve this, we look for supervisory signals from human behaviour of online App.
+In order to improve the quality of the generated text, and to improve the RPM, we found that manual annotation can not achieve this, we look for supervisory signals from human behaviour of online app.

 #### 4.2 Experimental Detail